ETAAcademy/ETAAcademy-ZK-Meme/51_Jolt_Lasso.md

 **Core Components of Jolt Proofs**

-**Lasso** handles localized validation of simple operations, such as additions and comparisons.**Offline Memory Checking** optimizes memory verification across the program, minimizing proof-generation costs. **R1CS** builds global constraints to validate the overall program logic.
+Lasso provides localized validation for simple operations, such as additions and comparisons, which feeds into the broader verification framework.
+Offline Memory Checking complements this by ensuring the integrity of memory operations across the program, creating a seamless connection between localized validations and memory consistency.
+Together, these components integrate with R1CS, which establishes global constraints to validate the overall program logic, ensuring a cohesive and efficient proof-generation process.

 1. **Lasso Lookup**: This is a table-based lookup technique for efficiently verifying simple operations, such as equality and comparison.
 For instance, in the BEQ instruction, `EQ[x || y] = 1` verifies whether x and y are equal.